Blue skies arrrgghh!

 Role of Clouds

 The clouds play such an important role in this scene because they have been shaped by air currents in the fjords, rolled up like big joints and then lit up by that deathly slow midnight sun.
-In terms of depth cues, they are very strong especially as they are reflected in the still waters of Skötufjörður in the Westfjords.
+In terms of depth cues, they are very strong, especially as they are reflected in the still waters of Skötufjörður in the Westfjords.

 Red Filter

-Ansel Adam’s famous half dome picture actually makes good use of a blue sky.
-He shot the scene in black and white with a red filter.
-The red filter cut out the blue and made the sky darker than the half dome.
+Ansel Adam’s famous half-dome picture actually makes good use of a blue sky.
+He shot the scene in black-and-white with a red filter.
+The red filter cut out the blue and made the sky darker than the half-dome.
 This is an exciting technique for controlling the dynamic range and allowing proper exposure of the rock.

 AZ hill.jpg